 It’s fairly easy to follow the bush tracks.
-However, I’ve also linked the official National Park walking map here for your convenience.
+However, I’ve also linked the official National Park walking map for your convenience.

 The Island Circuit Track

 Once you’ve past the beach and are on the track, you’ll have a few options.
 I recommend following the signs and take the Island circuit track.
-This is an 11-kilometer walk which takes you to the top of Mount Kataloo, down Palm Valley, across to Coconut Beach and ends at the sand spit.
+This is an 11-kilometre walk which takes you to the top of Mount Kataloo, down Palm Valley, across to Coconut Beach and ends at the sand spit.

 Taking the Island Circuit track takes approximately three hours, but offers the best of what Dunk Island has to offer.

 If you just want incredible views of the southern end of Dunk Island, then walking to the highest viewpoint at Mount Kataloo is the best way to get them.